hmaier-dev/kubernetes-lab/README.md

 > [!WARNING]
-> By default this cluster requires a total of 15GB RAM!
+> By default this cluster requires a total of 15GB RAM.
+You can change this in the `Vagrantfile`.

 ## Prerequisites